 Join our mailing list to stay informed!

-For a debt to be included in a Debt Agreement, it needs to be a ‘provable debt’.
+For a debt to be included in a Debt Agreement, it must be a ‘provable debt’.
 As defined by the Australian Financial Security Authority (AFSA), a provable debt is one that entitles the creditor to participate in dividends paid in the bankrupt estate.
-In other words, provable debts are those that would be cleared if you were to go bankrupt.

 Unsecured Debts